Looking for work this holiday season? Here’s how to take advantage of temporary positions.

 The holiday shopping season affords the opportunity for temporary seasonal workers to display their skills for a shot at more permanent positions.
 Superstore giants like Target, Walmart, Macy's, and Dillard's reach out and list jobs on hiring websites as early as September to fill the demand each year.
 Each company looks for special people who can take on the holiday rush.
 Company executives also reveal they retain the best employees after the shopping season.
 So, how can you make this holiday hiring spree work in your favor?

 Most holiday jobs are listed online.
 Those sites allow applicants to submit their information easy and fast using pre-built forms.
-Enter your experience, education, skills, etc. as you normally would on a resume.
-List all entries newest to oldest.
-Stay away from jargon, passive voice, and regurgitated versions or the company’s job description.
+Enter your experience, education, skills, etc., as you normally would on a resume.
+List all entries newest to oldest, and stay away from jargon, passive voice, and regurgitated versions of the company's job description.

 If you are not familiar with online job boards or the Internet, most colleges and universities have career departments that will help you learn the basics and get an account started.
 Local governments, nonprofits, and the state's labor department also may offer similar assistance.

 Students are one of the main groups companies hire from.
 Students are often more flexible with their time and do not have as many commitments during the holiday rush.
 This flexibility is ideal as companies want applicants who can come in early or stay late, and do not have other commitments that prevent them from answering work related summons.

 Hard workers have a skill set that is difficult to find — dedication and honesty.
 Companies value hard workers and will hire someone who proves their dedication and willingness to work.
 Listing former supervisors as references and asking them to attest to your work ethics will help you pass the first test.